LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

   - Players cannot be substitutes for other teams
   - Players must complete current season or be formally removed before joining another team
 - Teams must maintain minimum roster size throughout season
+- Each team player must be available in the official LEAGUE7 Discord server at all times.
 - **Season 1 Exception - Roster Adjustments:**
   - Due to game's early state, roster changes are allowed during Season 1
   - Limited to 4 total changes (add/remove = 1 change) after season starts